How Shockwave Therapy Can Help You

 Your Achilles tendon connects the bottom of your calf muscle to the back of your heel bone (calcaneus) and allows you to move your foot up and down—something that is obviously quite important for walking, running, riding a bicycle, operating gas and brake pedals, etc.

 When these tissues are injured, they can cause plantar fasciitis and Achilles tendinitis (respectively).
 The pain from plantar fasciitis is normally experienced in the bottom of the heel, whereas Achilles tendinitis causes pain in the back of the heel.
-Either way, ESWT could be recommended as part of your custom treatment plan.
+Either way, RSWT could be recommended as part of your custom treatment plan.

 Contact Us Today for Expert Podiatric Care!